 Snowbasin Resort, located just one-hour north of Park City, has partnered with the industry-leading Epic Pass.
 We are excited to become the second Epic Pass Utah resort and form this alliance to provide additional benefits for our pass holders.
 We're thrilled to introduce Utah Epic Pass holders and those around the world to our renowned resort.
 Snowbasin is and will continue to be, 100% independently-owned and operated.

 As a partner resort to the Epic Pass, reservations are NOT required for the 2020-21 season.
+Epic Pass Holders can take their pass directly to the lift to scan.

 |Valid Passes||Days at Snowbasin|